| | |

 cast iron mounted fountain as a container filled with flowers

-This cast-iron wall mounted fountain is a dramatic focal point in the garden.
+This cast-iron wall-mounted fountain is a dramatic focal point in the garden.

 vintage bike with flower baskets

 Add flowers to your vintage bike baskets.
-Make sure to line the basket with moss and fill with dirt.
+Make sure to line the basket with moss and fill it with dirt.

 doorstep milk box used as a creative flower container